PabloVD/StravaAnalysis/README.md

 Two main scripts are provided:

 - `StravaStats.ipynb` loads the activities from the Strava API and computes several statistics and visualizes the activties over a time period.
-- `StravaMap.ipynb` loads the activities' gps data from the Strava API and visualize the routes in a map, together with the municipalities which includes those routes.
+- `StravaMap.ipynb` loads the activities' gps data from the Strava API and visualize the routes in a map, together with the municipalities where these activities take place.

 ## To do